mohanadpro/e-commerce-frontend/README.md

 * [JSHint](https://jshint.com/) - Used to validate JavaScript
 * [W3C Markup Validation Service](https://validator.w3.org/) - Used to validate HTML
 * [CSS Validation Service](https://jigsaw.w3.org/css-validator/) - Used to validate CSS
-* [Stack over flow](https://stackoverflow.com/) - used to search for solutions to the programming problems

 ## Deployment and Local Developement